Southwark is a borough of South London which, like many of London’s boroughs, has sizeable housing demand and construction targets.

-MfC designed and developed EJOLT’s mapping platform, and co-designed ECOLT website with Jasia Warren.
+MfC designed and developed EJOLT’s mapping platform, and co-designed EJOLT website with Jasia Warren.

-MfC designed and produced a system to help BTCV assess the impact of their activities on the communities within which they operate.
+MfC designed and produced a system to help TCV assess the impact of their activities on the communities within which they operate.

 Chislehurst is a district of South-East London.
 The Chislehurst Society is a local charity that aims to preserve and celebrate Chislehurst for its residents and visitors alike.